-The MYP includes eight subject areas, Key and Related Concepts, Global Contexts, Interdisciplinary Learning, the IB Learner Profile, Approaches to Teaching and Learning skills, Service as Action and the Community and Personal Projects.
+The MYP includes eight subject areas, concepts, Global Contexts, Interdisciplinary Learning, the IB Learner Profile, Approaches to Teaching and Learning skills, Community Engagement and the Community and Personal Projects.
 The MYP strives to develop students' capabilities through carefully considered learning experiences in all of these areas.
 Information about each of these elements is included in subsequent sections.